 As its name suggests, this region stretches from Haliburton across the south edge of Algonquin Provincial Park to the Ottawa Valley in the east, and extends down roughly to just below Highway 7, otherwise known as ‘The King’s Highway’.

-Key cities in this region include Haliburton, Bancroft, Perth and Pakenham.
+Key cities in this region include Haliburton, Bancroft, Pembroke and Almonte.